GoPlausible/.github/profile/README.md

           "returns": {
             "type": "string"
           },
-          "desc": "Creates a new Plausible item smart contract and returns the app id" },
+          "desc": "Creates a new PLAUS smart contract and returns the app id" },
         {
           "name": "item_update",